heatwavemag/heatwavemag.github.io/content/blog/preprint_editorial_031125.md

-of a cadence that began in 2005, when social irruptions began to spread from the French *banlieues*, the *Zócalo* of Oaxaca, and the *Suea Daeng* (Red Shirts) of Thailand to the riots of Exarcheia, the occupation of Tahir Square, and the movement of *indignados.* The movement of squares coalesced from 2011 to 2013, when the financial crisis was translated by state administrators into public austerity and debt in high- and low-income countries alike, initiating a cycle of
+of a cadence that began in 2005, when social irruptions began to spread from the French *banlieues*, the *Zócalo* of Oaxaca, and the *Suea Daeng* (Red Shirts) of Thailand to the riots of Exarcheia, the occupation of Tahrir Square, and the movement of *indignados.* The movement of squares coalesced from 2011 to 2013, when the financial crisis was translated by state administrators into public austerity and debt in high- and low-income countries alike, initiating a cycle of